What is a VPS and how do they work?

 How to secure your VPS

-There are numerous ways on how to secure your VPS because ultimately – server security is no joke, and keeping your virtual private server safe and secure at all times should be a top priority.
+There are numerous ways on how to secure your VPS, because ultimately, server security is no joke, and keeping your virtual private server safe and secure at all times should be a top priority.
 For instance, you could set up a firewall to block harmful attacks and to reduce your risk of a breach.
 Or you could monitor user access to your VPS by adjusting your server settings and allocating different permissions to various users.
-All great ways to protect access to your VPS, and the list goes on.
+These are great ways to protect access to your VPS, and the list goes on.

 Who needs VPS hosting?